 Other materials that can be used are cotton string or rope, sphagnum moss, or anything else that retains water.

-how to use self watering planter
+How to use a self watering pot, step-by-step

 Place the plastic basket in the hole of the pot.
 I placed the pot on top of the empty reservoir so that the basket didn’t push up into the clay pebbles.